 Q: I registered for a course a while ago and can’t remember exactly when it starts and where it takes place.
 How do I view my student schedule?

 A: You can view your course schedule through Self-Service, Trinity’s online registration portal.
 For directions, click here.

 Q: How many credits are the classes worth in the Office of Continuing Education?

-A: With the exception of the Praxis I test preparation courses, all courses are worth 3 hours of graduate credit.
-The Praxis I test preparation courses are non-credit classes.
+A: With the exception of the non-credit courses (Praxis test preparation, health training), all courses are worth 3 hours of graduate credit.

 Q: Where are classes held?

-A: Classes are held on Trinity’s campus in Northeast Washington, DC, Elizabeth Seton High School in Bladensburg, MD, Parkdale High School in Riverdale, MD, and St. Vincent Pallotti in Laurel, MD.
+A: Classes are held on Trinity’s campus in Northeast Washington, DC, Elizabeth Seton High School in Bladensburg, MD, and Parkdale High School in Riverdale, MD.
 Visit our directions page for more information.